MaoMao0414/NTHUCS_VLSIPDA_2023/README.md

 # NTHUCS_VLSIPDA_2023
-These are homeworks of VLSI Physical Design Automation, NTHU CS course teached by prof. Ting-Chi Wang in fall 2023.
+Homeworks of VLSI Physical Design Automation, NTHU CS course teached by prof. Ting-Chi Wang in fall 2023.
 ## Homework 1: P&R Tool
 Use Cadence Innovus to complete the P&R (Place and Route) flow for a given synthesized standard-cell design.
 ## Homework 2: Two-way Min-cut Partitioning